Committees

 Uninsured Services Committee charter PDF Icon

-The Uninsured Services Committee (USC) is mandated to review and recommend revisions to the Physician’s Guide to Uninsured Services and Schedule of Fees as required and to recommend fees for new or unlisted uninsured services.
+The Uninsured Services Committee is mandated to review and recommend revisions to the Physician’s Guide to Uninsured Services and Schedule of Fees as required and to recommend fees for new or unlisted uninsured services.
 The committee comprises four members, and work is completed on an annual cycle.

 Members